codefellows-seattle-javascript-401n6/31-redux/lab-amber/README.md

 # Amber Kim: React/Redux Exercise

-## Description: A small budget list app that is able to create, update and delete a budget list item.
+## Description: A small budget list React app that is able to create, update and delete a budget list item.

 ## Technologies
 * JavaScript